- Undergraduate Program

 Strengths & abilities

 Dr. Facun-Granadozo has a good preparation for both qualitative and quantitative research methods.
 She has strong time management and organization skills, and is also attentive to details – all of which are critical skills for completing a dissertation/other research undertaking.
+One of her strengths is finding and analyzing key pieces of information to inform future directions.

 Dr. Alissa Lange